Jennawinx/Beautify-Text-Notes/README.md

 ## Status

-This project has is abandoned for now due to inefficient design choices (made this in 2 days for fun) Thinking of remaking a version 2 in the future :)
+This **project has is abandoned** for now due to inefficient design choices (made this in 2 days for fun) Thinking of remaking a version 2 in the future :)

 Problems and needs for improvements
 * the syntax definition are not regular enough and require too much pre and post processing
 * should not be using regex for parsing
 * takes too many intermediate stages to produce the results
+* the html results are not semantic
 * too slow

 ## Try it out